 The company is well organized.
 It has a main warehouse that supplies most of the stock needed for its locations.
 Given the close proximity of most of their stores, the company efficiently moves stock around.
 This is extremely important.
 Retail and particularly the supermarket industry relies on large amounts of stock.
 A discerning factor when analyzing this kind of company is to see how they handle the stock.
 Since some of the products they sell are perishables, stock control and management are of the utmost importance.

 The pandemic allowed the company to increase its margins.
 Record earnings of $8.82 per share in 2020 were mostly prompted by the pandemic.
 Generating nearly the same amount of free cash flow per share.

 Given the current price of $47.5 per share, and the earnings in 2020 the stock is trading at a price-to-earnings and price-to-free cash flow of 5.4.
 Which is extremely low when compared to its peers and the general market.
 Book value per share has also seen a steady increase over the years.
 The price-to-book currently stands under 1.2.

 Ingles Markets had a solid operational performance in the past five years.
 Average sales per store have grown at a CAGR of 4.17%.
 Average sales per square foot have also grown at a CAGR of 3.8%.

 The company has shown its operational excellence in the past.
-Which allowed for increased revenues, earnings and free cash flow.
-Management has been able to reduce its debt over the past, and should continue to do so.
-At the end of 2019, Ingles Markets had roughly $840 million in long term debt.
+Which allowed for increased revenues, earnings, and free cash flow.
+Management has been able to reduce its debt over the past and should continue to do so.
+Thus, at the end of 2019, Ingles Markets had roughly $840 million in long-term debt.
 It currently stands at roughly $586.2 million, a reduction of roughly 31% or nearly $253.6 million.
 If management continues to reduce the debt at this pace we can expect an upward movement on the stock, as its balance sheet strengthens.